feenix100/anti_user_button/README.md

 ### Overview

-This project showcases an innovative implementation of an unclickable button using various programming languages, with the assistance of ChatGPT 3.5.
+This project showcases an innovative implementation of an unclickable button using various programming languages, this code was created with the assistance of ChatGPT 3.5.

 ### Demo